planetfederal/geonode_ads/README.md

   ]
   ```

-4. Import Geonode ADS urls into your project's `urls.py` file:
+4. Import GeoNode ADS urls into your project's `urls.py` file:
   ```
   from geonode_ads.urls import urlpatterns as ads_urls
   ```

-5. Add the geonode_ads urls to the top of the `urls.py` file in GeoNode and append them to the begining of GeoNode url patterns.
+5. Append ``ads_urls`` to the beginning of your project's url patterns:

   ```
   urlpatterns = ads_urls + patterns(